 - Take down of Exhibition: Date to be announced

 Preparing your submission

 MAB20 invites educational programs that are interested in participating to contact the Student Exhibition Chairs to discuss details and practicalities (see below for contact information).
 An exhibit will typically consist of an introduction to the program itself, accompanied by three to six works by students.
 The student works can take the shape of (small scale) installations, prototypes, or representations of work through posters or videos.
 Students or their representatives are expected to be present during the exhibition to discuss their work with exhibition visitors at set times during the conference.

-We expect each university/educational program to join the production of the projects on site with at least one staff member to support their own students during the set-up, exhibition, and dismantling phases.
+We expect each university/educational program to join the production of the projects on-site with at least one staff member to support their own students during the set-up, exhibition, and dismantling phases.
 The Media Architecture Biennale cannot provide financial support for the participants, but will be able to generate exhibition material, such as posters, based on the data submitted.
-Further details will follow in the spring of 2020.
+Further details will follow in the fall of 2020.

 The participation of educational programs will be formalized through a memorandum of understanding.